cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ### Integrating CageFS with Apache

-You should apply CloudLinux patches to integrate CageFS with Apache.
+You should apply CloudLinux OS Shared patches to integrate CageFS with Apache.
 Details can be found here:
 [Integration of Apache modules in Control Panels](/control_panel_integration/#integration-of-apache-modules-in-control-panels)

 Note that it may be required to execute <span class="notranslate">`cagefsctl --force-update`</span> after Apache rebuild in order to update CageFS.